 As an organization and as individuals, we are not exempt from the law.
 Fortunately, our programs of recovery has taught us how to be responsible citizens, both in A.A. and the world.

-While the State of Emergency remains in effect, the Governor is continuing to enforce the wearing of facemasks, social distancing protocols and other guidance as determined by the Division of Public Health.
-He also retains the right to re-implement restrictions if it appears that the number of cases of COVID-19 in Delaware starts to rise.
+While the State of Emergency remains in effect, the Governor is continuing to enforce the wearing of face-masks (nose & mouth), social distancing protocols and other guidance as determined by the Division of Public Health.
+See the latest data and learn more here.

 Meeting Facility Requirements